Noahkimtai/user-management/README.md

     * Click "Save".
     * Select this environment from the dropdown in the top-right corner of Postman.

-4.  **Ensure Backend is Running:**
-    For Postman API tests to run successfully, your backend API must be running (as described in section 2).

 ### Running Postman API Tests:

 1.  **Run a Single Request:**